We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 At the end of the month, Extra tallies up all of the purchases you’ve made and reports this information as payment history to the credit bureaus.

 Since Extra doesn’t let you carry a balance, there are no interest charges.
-Instead, Extra’s plan starts at just $7 a month.
+Instead, Extra’s subscription plan is just $149 a year.

 BoomPay is a service that helps you report your rent history to the credit bureaus.